 Swaddling Baby for Safe Sleep

-Swaddling babies is a beautiful and gentle way to calm and soothe babies and is often used to prepare babies for sleep.
-It has been shown to help reduce crying time, episodes of waking, and avoid the sudden flailing of arms and head that can snap baby awake.
-Swaddling has also been shown to provide stability, which may help to keep babies in the recommended back position.
+Swaddling is a gentle way to calm and soothe babies.
+It has been shown to reduce crying time, limit startle reflex waking, and may help keep babies in the recommended back-sleeping position.

 Bubbaroo invented Australia’s first swaddle product to provide comfort without forcing baby into any position — not a straight jacket in sight!